slonigiraf/whitepaper/ENG.md

 With such approach employer can slash SLON tokens of evil referee if a worker lacks skills mentioned in a recommendation letter.
 Employer can sell such SLON tokens on an open market to compensate HR specialist time lost for reexamining of fake recommendation.

-The proposed system is resistant to Big brother survilence and any discrimination:
+The proposed system is resistant to Big brother surveillance and any discrimination:

 - All recommendation letters are stored privately on personal devices and showed only to organizations that the person trust
 - SLON token balance doesn't show if person is good or bad, accounts are anonymous and a person can have multiple accounts to store SLON tokens.